dauer/tools-r-us/qemu/README.md

 ## The scripts

-### Install Kubuntu
+### Install

+Specify the ISO image you want to install from by setting the environment variable `QEMU_BOOT_ISO`

+In this example we install Kubuntu:

+    export QEMU_BOOT_ISO="./iso/kubuntu-25.04-desktop-amd64.iso"

+If you want to run [Haiku](https://www.haiku-os.org/):

+    export QEMU_BOOT_ISO="./iso/haiku-r1beta5-x86_64-anyboot.iso"

-The script `./installKubuntu.sh` creates an image file we can install Kubuntu on and start the installation process.
+Running the script `./install.sh` now creates an image file we can install Kubuntu on and start the installation process.

 ### Run Kubuntu with shared folder

-The script `./runKubuntu.sh` starts our virtualized Kubuntu image with the folder `./shared` mountet from the host into the virtual machine.
+The script `./runDisk.sh` starts our virtualized Kubuntu image with the folder `./shared` mounted from the host into the virtual machine.

-To access the shared folder from the guest, run the `guestMount.sh` script (from inside the guest OS).
+To access the shared folder from the guest, run the `guestMount.sh` script (from inside the Linux guest OS).

-### Run Kubuntu with a CD-Rom mountet
+### Run the virtual machine with a CD-Rom mounted

 Another quick way to get access to files from the host machine in the guest OS is to mount a CD-Rom.
-You can use the script `./runKubuntuCD.sh` for that.
+You can use the script `./runCD.sh` for that.

 The script requires an ISO file named `./cd.iso` to exist, this can be created with the `./mkISO.sh` script.
-That script builds a [Joliet](https://en.wikipedia.org/wiki/ISO_9660#Joliet) CD image containing the files in the `./shared/` folder
+That script builds a [Joliet](https://en.wikipedia.org/wiki/ISO_9660#Joliet) CD image containing the files in the `./shared/` folder.

 ## Todo

-I can't get copy/paste between the host and the guest OS to work - I wonder if that is an Wayland issue...
+I can't get copy/paste between the host and the guest OS to work - I wonder if that is a Wayland issue...